Pedagogical development in RUN-EU

 Our pedagogy is collaboratively developed with both teachers and students.
 We focus on student-centred learning and research-informed knowledge creation, ensuring students gain field-specific and transferrable future skills.

-FAPSA ensures we deliver academic excellence and the best learning experience to our students
+FAPSA ensures we deliver academic excellence and high quality learning experience to our students

 FAPSA (Future and Advanced Pedagogy Skills Academy) develops RUN-EU pedagogical culture and supports the pedagogical design and implementation of our joint education offer.
 In addition, it promotes innovative pedagogical models that enhance student-centredness, trans-disciplinarity, mobility and address future skills.

-Guidance and development opportunities to RUN-EU teachers and staff include events such as annual Super Weeks, online workshops as well as other support materials.
+Pedagogical guidance and competence development opportunities to RUN-EU teachers and staff include events such as annual Super Weeks, online workshops as well as other support materials.

 FAPSA drives research-based pedagogical innovations which are built on assessing learning, collecting learning analytics and measuring learning and teaching experiences.